 Our programmes can make the difference you have been looking for.
 Our experienced tutors, support specialists and tailored programmes available throughout Ireland can provide you with the first step on your journey to a new life.

 NLN tutors ensure all learning is done at a student’s own pace and in their preferred learning style.
-This may include visual for those who like to learn by looking, watching and seeing, auditory for those who like to listen, and kinaesthetic for those that like to try things by doing.
-By allowing learners use a combination of learning styles, we ensure all students learn in a relaxed environment that allows them to develop their skills and progress at their own pace to reach their own personal goals.
+This learning style may include providing visual aids for those who like to learn by looking, watching and seeing, auditory for those who like to listen, and kinaesthetic for those that want to try things by doing.
+By allowing learners to use a combination of learning styles, we ensure all students learn in a relaxed environment that will enable them to develop their skills and progress at their own pace to reach their personal goals.

-Each learner can avail of variety of supports:
+Each learner can avail of a variety of supports: